Police: Amazon fisherman confesses to killing missing men

 “He was considered to be a reference for colleagues and Indigenous peoples, with whom he built a friendship relationship over the years.”

-President Jair Bolsonaro on Thursday sent a tweet saying, “Our condolences to family members and may God comfort everyone’s heart.
+President Jair Bolsonaro sent a tweet Thursday saying, “Our condolences to family members and may God comfort everyone’s heart.

 Bolsonaro has been a frequent critic both of journalists and Indigenous experts and his government was accused of being slow to act in the disappearances.
 Before the bodies were discovered on Wednesday, he criticized Phillips in an interview, saying that locals in the area where he went missing didn’t like him and that he should have been more careful in the region.